 Shopping earlier today, I saw a family sitting in a restaurant; a couple with two kids, a teenage girl and a boy of about eight years or so.
-The man who was btw sitting a bit farther away with his chair and facing the opposite direction was talking on the phone saying he’s caught up in traffic, the wife was busy with hers and totally oblivious of what was happening around her, the boy was playing with an ipad and the girl was taking selfie of herself together with the food.
+The man who was btw sitting a bit farther away with his chair and facing the opposite direction was talking on the phone saying he’s caught up in traffic, the wife was busy with hers and totally oblivious to what was happening around her, the boy was playing with an iPad and the girl was taking a selfie of herself together with the food.
 How’s that for family bonding?

 Can we go back to the basic?
 Apply a little bit of semper fi again in our lives?
 Personally, I don’t think so.
-How much that I want to believe in fairy tale, I am far too sober to ignore the facts.
+How much that I want to believe in a fairy tale, I am far too sober to ignore the facts.
 We’ve gone too far that clicking our heels will not take us home anymore, magic red slippers/shoes or not.

 I remember a quotation I read somewhere about a couple when asked how they managed to stay together for 65 years, and the man said: “we were born in a time when if something is broken we fix it instead of throwing it away.”
 Says it all, don’t you think so?